raymerta/battleship/README.md

 - toggle editing mode [done]
 - get list of player [done]
 - notification for game starting
-- notification for player joining
+- notification for player joining [done]
 - notification for player turn [done]

 ### game logic

-– if any ships were hit it should be visible for the player who triggered the shoot – the suffering player should see his ship attacked, and he/she should see the origin (who did attack him) – the other player should not see this positive hit
+– if any ships were hit it should be visible for the player who triggered the shoot [done] – the suffering player should see his ship attacked, and he/she should see the origin (who did attack him) [done] – the other player should not see this positive hit
 - Once the shoot is done by player the server must check the sink-conditions, in other words: if any ships were hit and if that hit made a ship sink (completely destroyed)
 - if any ships were sinked it should be visible for everyone at moment of sinking